All Saints' Church

 All Saints’ Church, one of two Episcopal churches in The Episcopal Parish of All Saints’ Church & St. George’s Chapel, is located on 18 Olive Avenue, on the ocean block.

 It is the only church in Rehoboth Beach on its original site and maintaining its original design.
 Listed on the National Register of Historic Places, it was constructed in the 1890s to meet the needs of a growing number of Episcopalians migrating to the area.
 Initially, Rehoboth was one of many seaside campgrounds established by Methodists on the Delmarva Peninsula.
 (The home of Methodism is located about 30 miles north of Rehoboth at Barratt’s Chapel.)

 The building was not without changes.
-Fires in 1938 and 1943 occasioned repairs to the original structure.
+Because of fires in 1938 and 1943 repairs were made to the original structure.
 The belfry and All Souls’ Chapel were added in 1943.
 The Parish Hall and connecting office corridor were added in 1947 and recently enlarged and updated in 2001.